-ROEL BAETS, Guest Editor University of Ghent-IMEC Department of Information Technology (INTEC) Ghent, B-9000 Belgium
+ROEL BAETS, Guest Editor Ghent University-IMEC Dept. of Information Technology (INTEC) Sint-Pietersnieuwstraat 41 Gent, B-9000 Belgium

 Yu-Hwa Lo received the B.S. degree from National Taiwan University, Taipei, Taiwan, R.O.C., in 1981, and the M.S. and Ph.D. degrees from the University of California, Berkeley, in 1986 and 1987, respectively, all in electrical engineering.
 His Ph.D. research was on molecular beam epitaxial growth and characterization of GaAs-on-Si heterostructure.